Filler words are conversation killers, plain and simple.

 When it comes to your pace and cadence, it’s better to pause and reflect than to rush through what you’re trying to say in hopes of getting the interview over and done with ASAP.
 Slow down, consider the questions – but also, make sure that the interviewer’s eyes don’t glaze over during a 2 minute “reflection pause”.

 It may take some time, but with a little practice you’ll sound like the professional, accomplished and composed person that you are.
-If you have any more filler words that you’d like to add to the list, or any other ways that you’ve helped yourself stop saying them, like, leave a comment!
+If you have any more that you’d like to add to this filler words list, or any other ways that you’ve helped yourself stop saying them, like, leave a comment!